KvGeijer/Erlang-C-port/README.md

 I will compare several implementations:
 * Naive triple loop in Erlang through list comprehension,
-* Erlang communicating with same solution written in C,
+* Erlang communicating with C over a port using a naive solution,
+* Using a NIF in Erlang to use the naive C solution,
-* Erlang communicating with smart solution in C utilizing that the list can be sorted.
+* Using a C NIF in Erlang with the smart solution.

+It would be nice to get some real performance test here.
+But there data I have so far is not large enough to notice much difference.